adityabhattad2021/Hardhat-NFTs/README.md

-# In this project has thre types of NFT contracts:
+# This project has three types of NFT contracts:

 1. Basic NFT: the contract only has a TokenURI access which is already pinned image on Ipfs Manually.